 What will you learn?

-The qualification explores core areas of homelessness and has four compulsory units:
+The qualification covers key aspects of homelessness through four compulsory units:

 Who is it for?